BlladeRunner/netflix-eda-project/README.md

 # 🎬 Netflix EDA Project

 ## 📌 Project Description
-This project is an Exploratory Data Analysis (EDA) of the Netflix Movies and TV Shows dataset.
+- This project is an Exploratory Data Analysis (EDA) of the Netflix Movies and TV Shows dataset.
-The goal is to explore the Netflix catalog identify trends in across years, countries, genres, ratings, and content duration.
+- The goal is to explore the Netflix catalog identify trends in across years, countries, genres, ratings, and content duration.

 ## 🛠️ Tools & Libraries
-Python 3.11
+- Python 3.11
+- Pandas
-pandas, numpy — data analysis and cleaning matplotlib, seaborn — data visualization
+- Numpy — data analysis and cleaning
+- Matplotlib
+- Seaborn — data visualization

 ## 📊 Analysis Workflow
-Load and inspect the dataset
+- Load and inspect the dataset
-Data cleaning and preprocessing (duplicates, missing values, parsing dates and duration)
+- Data cleaning and preprocessing (duplicates, missing values, parsing dates and duration)

 Exploration of:
-Movies vs TV Shows distribution
+- Movies vs TV Shows distribution
-Release years vs years added to Netflix
+- Release years vs years added to Netflix
-Movie durations and number of TV show seasons
+- Movie durations and number of TV show seasons
-Top countries by content production
+- Top countries by content production
-Genres and categories distribution
+- Genres and categories distribution
-Age ratings distribution
+- Age ratings distribution
-Top directors and actors
+- Top directors and actors

 ## 🔎 Key Insights
-📈 Netflix rapidly expanded its library between 2015 and 2020.
+- 📈 Netflix rapidly expanded its library between 2015 and 2020.
-🎥 Most movies are 80–120 minutes long.
+- 🎥 Most movies are 80–120 minutes long.
-📺 The majority of TV shows have only 1 season.
+- 📺 The majority of TV shows have only 1 season.
-🌍 USA and India dominate Netflix content production.
+- 🌍 USA and India dominate Netflix content production.
-🎭 Most common categories include International Movies, Dramas, Comedies.
+- 🎭 Most common categories include International Movies, Dramas, Comedies.
-🔞 A large share of Netflix content targets mature audiences (TV-MA, TV-14).
+- 🔞 A large share of Netflix content targets mature audiences (TV-MA, TV-14).

 ## 📂 Project Structure
 netflix_eda_project/